 Study Population(number of participants)

-Overall Mortality in Breast Cancer Survivors who Ate a Diet High in Total Fat After Diagnosis Compared to Those who Ate a Diet Low in Total Fat, RR (95% CI)
+Overall Mortality in Breast Cancer Survivors Who Ate a High-Fat Diet Compared to Those Who Ate a Low-Fat Diet, RR (95% CI)

 Women's Healthy Eating and Living Study